Joaquín Sabina: Exile in London

 He then enrolled in the University of Granada, reading philology in the faculty.
 There, he read the poetry of Pablo Neruda and César Vallejo.
 Sabina lived at first with a woman called Lesley and started to prepare his thesis.

-His revolutionary ideology led him to be related to the anti-fascist groups.
-In 1970, he began collaborating with the magazine Poesía 70, sharing pages with Carlos Cano and Luis Eduardo Aute, he then left the university, going into exile in London using a fake passport under the name Mariano Zugasti, to avoid persecution from Francisco Franco's government after throwing a Molotov cocktail into a government building.
+His revolutionary ideology led him to be related to anti-fascist groups.
+In 1970, he began collaborating with the magazine Poesía 70, sharing pages with Carlos Cano and Luis Eduardo Aute; he then left the university, going into exile in London using a fake passport under the name Mariano Zugasti, to avoid persecution from Francisco Franco's government after throwing a Molotov cocktail into a government building.
 That same year, his father received an order to arrest Sabina due to his anti-Franco ideals.

 In 1975, Sabina started writing songs and singing at local bars.
 In a local bar called "Mexicano-Taverna" Sabina performed in the presence of George Harrison, who was celebrating his birthday.
 The ex-Beatle then gave Sabina a five-pound note as tip, which Sabina still preserves to this day.
-When Franco's dictatorship ended in 1975, Sabina returned to Spain and joined the army but, feeling imprisoned, he married, to be able to sleep outside the barracks.
+When Franco's dictatorship ended in 1975, Sabina returned to Spain and joined the army but, feeling imprisoned, he married to be able to sleep outside the barracks.

 After the return

 Sabina's first album, Inventario (Inventory) was released in 1978 by a small label Movieplay.
 He describes this album "as his own version of death metal", but the album largely went unnoticed.
-Afterwards, he moved to the powerful CBS (today Sony) and released Malas compañías (Bad Companies).
+Afterwards, he moved to the powerful CBS (today Sony) and released Malas Compañías (Bad Companies).
 This album gave Sabina his first number-one hit single "Pongamos que hablo de Madrid" (Let's say I'm talking about Madrid), and the artist attained wide recognition.
 He released a live album called La mandrágora (The Mandrake), sharing the spotlight with bandmates Javier Krahe and Alberto Pérez.
 The trio enjoyed great popularity due to their participation in a TV program.
 La Mandrágora was controversial due to the racy and political content of the lyrics.

 Sabina released his third album Ruleta Rusa (Russian Roulette) in 1984.
 In this album the singer evolved from the typical singer-songwriter style to Rock music with a harder sound and with presence of new instruments such as electric guitars.
 One of the most popular songs of this album was "Pisa el acelerador" (Step on the accelerator), which was the first maxi single of this album.